healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-non-stick-electric-skillet-06857.md

 To check the temperature difference between different areas on the skillet’s surface, we used an oil absorbent sheet of saturated sugar water and laid it on top.
 We then heated up the pan to 400°F and used an infrared thermometer to check the temperatures.

 Between 5 points from the center of the pan of the edges, we noted an average of **5.7%** in temperature differences.
 This number equated to an impressive 8.9/10 according to our data, only slightly lower than the much smaller Nesco.

+### Making Pancakes

+Heating Time: 3 min 50 sec

+Temperature: Medium heat / 350°F

+The Presto took **3 min 50 sec** to preheat to 350°F, which was quite fast for such a large skillet, 8.2/10.
+With our homemade pancake batter ready, it only took four and a half minutes for us to have a **3.17 oz pancake** that was **perfectly steamy and fluffy** with a beautiful golden brown color, worthy of a near perfect 9.5/10.

+We achieved the best possible pancake on this skillet by cooking the top for **1 min 30 sec** and the bottom for double the amount of time.
+However, you may need to adjust the time depending on your pancake mix.
+For the sake of testing, we made one pancake each time but this 16-inch pan can fit 3 or 4 at a time no problem.

+We didn’t need to coat the pan with any butter or oil thanks to the non-stick coating.
+Nonetheless, adding oil to the pan is recommended to prolong its lifespan.